 Shaping the University: The Provost's Office

-Sharon Gaber, provost and vice chancellor for academic affairs at the University of Arkansas, works to shape and strengthen the university's excellence in instruction, research, outreach, public service, and student affairs; she is responsible for academic planning and budgeting, faculty development and promotion, and academic initiatives.
+Dr. Ashok Saxena, provost and vice chancellor for academic affairs at the University of Arkansas, works to shape and strengthen the university's excellence in instruction, research, outreach, public service and student affairs; he is responsible for academic planning and budgeting, faculty development and promotion, and academic initiatives.

 Shaping Our Present